RaiBP/incidental-bilingualism/README.md

 1. Per-token language detection is done with Kevers (2022)'s CoSwID model, instead of Google's CMX model (Zhang et al., 2018).
 2. In case the CoSwID model is very unsure over a subsequent series of tokens, we use Facebook's FastText-langdetect (Joulin et al., 2016) to label the entire uncertain sequence.

+More details about how the ablated GPT-2 models were trained are available at [HuggingFace](https://huggingface.co/RaiBP), in their respective card.

 ## Installation
 ### 1. Install CoSwID as indicated in the CoSwID [repository](https://github.com/lkevers/coswid):
 1. Install the pre-requisites.

 Required libraries:
 ```
 unzip